launchscout/live_state/README.md

 ...
 ```

-You'll then want to define your initial state using the `init/3` callback which will be
-called after channel joins and is expected to return the initial state:
+You'll then want to define your initial state using the `c:LiveState.Channel.init/3` callback which will be called after channel joins and is expected to return the initial state:

 ```elixir
 def init(_channel, _payload, _socket), do: %{foo: "bar"}
 ```

-State will likely be a map, but can be any term.
+State must be a map.
 It will be sent down as JSON so anything in it
-must have `Jason.Encoder` implementation.
+must have a `Jason.Encoder` implementation.

 ## Events

-For events emitted from the client, you implement the `handle_event/3` callback.
+For events emitted from the client, you implement the `c:LiveState.Channel.handle_event/3` callback.
+If you need access the socket in your event handler, you may implement
+ `c:LiveState.Channel.handle_event/4`.

 ```elixir
   def handle_event("add_todo", todo, %{todos: todos}) do